Vermont is Very Much Open

 By Ken Picard

-Few recreational activities are more pandemic-proof than riding a horse through an open meadow overlooking the western slopes of the Green Mountains.
-Social distancing is a breeze because the horses don't let riders get too close to one another.
+Few recreational activities are more serene than riding a horse through an open meadow overlooking the western slopes of the Green Mountains.
 At Lajoie Stables in Jeffersonville, nearly anyone — young or old, novice or expert — can enjoy a gentle trail ride any time of the year.
 Or, when Mother Nature delivers snowfall, you can snuggle beneath a warm blanket for a wintry horse-drawn sleigh ride.

 Visitors to Lajoie Stables park at the front gate and climb a short hill to the weathered gray barn, where the front porch is decorated with horse tack and antique snowshoes.
 Guests are greeted by a pair of donkeys — they keep foxes, raccoons and coyotes at bay — and a canine crew of three dachshunds, a greyhound and a Korean Jindo.
 Once the pups have sized up new arrivals, it's Amanda Lajoie-Schwartz's turn.